allbto/ios-guidlines/README.md

 * Braces are put on the same line for variable with convenience getter/setter/setter notifications, `if` `else if` `else`, `for`, `while`, `do catch`, `switch` statements
 * Private function and variables are marked with an underscore before the name
 * Functions that only return a value without taking parameters should be written as variable with convenience getter.
 Like `name` in the example
+* Protocol are always implemented in an extension, can be in the same file or separated file, should then be named `MyClass+NameOfProtocol.swift`